roshangrewal/programming-library/README.md

 <h1>Programming Library: Resources for Software Development</h1>

-<p>This library is a curated collection of sources of information and similar resources, selected by educator, experts, learners and made accessible to programmer community for reference.
-Which include resources for <b>programming</b>, <b>web development</b>, <b>computer science</b> and manymore. </p>
+<small><b>About This Repo</b>: This library is a curated collection of sources of information and similar resources, selected by educator, experts, learners and made accessible to programmer community for reference.
+Which include resources for <b>programming</b>, <b>web development</b>, <b>computer science</b> and manymore.</small>

-<small>About This Repo: This library is a curated collection of sources of information and similar resources, selected by educator, experts, learners and made accessible to programmer community for reference. </small>

-<small>Disclaimer: This is licenced under <b>The GNU General Public License</b> is a series of widely used free software licenses that guarantee end users the freedom to run, study, share, and modify the software.
+<small><b>Disclaimer</b>: This is licenced under <b>The GNU General Public License</b> is a series of widely used free software licenses that guarantee end users the freedom to run, study, share, and modify the software.
   <i>All are free resources and all resources are available over the web freely.
 Nothing is paid or sponsered here.</i></small>

-<small>Open for contributor from the world.
-Anyone who find something good and want to contribute can make pull request. </small>
+<small><i>Open for contributor from the world.
+Anyone who find something good and want to contribute can make pull request.</i> </small>

   ![Twitter Follow](https://img.shields.io/twitter/follow/iiamrg?label=Follow&style=social)